 - Transgender woman - A person who was assigned male at birth, but identifies and expresses their gender as female.
 Sometimes shortened to trans woman.

+Gender terms will continue to evolve.
 Communication about gender can be clearer if the various terms are understood and correctly used.
+Learning the correct usage shows support and respect for people of all gender identities.
+Embrace inclusivity further by using gender-neutral terms.